justjake/quickjs-emscripten/doc/README.md

 - `yarn build` produces ./dist.
 - `yarn test` runs the tests.
 - `yarn test --watch` watches for changes and re-runs the tests.

+### Yarn updates

+Just run `yarn set version from sources` to upgrade the Yarn release.